 The Lake of Scars is as much a portrait of a hidden facet of Australian history and environment as it is a musing on what reconciliation can look like in Australia.
 While exploring the beautiful, mysterious scarred trees, middens and stone scatters left at one remarkable site (one main seasonal lake and several smaller nearby) in a quiet corner of country Victoria, we meet the people, Aboriginal and non-Aboriginal, who are working against the clock, and against the odds, to preserve and promote what they can.
 With organic relics at its heart - hundred year old scarred and dying trees - the film examines the preservation of culture and environment as our protagonists fight for scarred trees to be preserved, for middens and stone scatters to be protected and recognised, for environmental flows of water to be allowed into the seasonal lake, and for a ‘keeping place’ to be built.

 For Paul, getting the town’s almost entirely white population interested has been a slow, hard process.
 But slowly it takes note - it has an unusual shared history; some of the earliest photos ever taken in Australia were shot here, showing positive relations between settlers and Indigenous people, at least in the early years.
 He works tirelessly with clan members - located in Melbourne and other towns, forced from their land in the subsequent 150 years - as together they try to forge a path forward to recognition.
 Ultimately though, it is the arrival in Boort of a Yung Balug man many years Paul’s junior, an outspoken and driven son of a major celebrity, who spurs things on.
-Just as Paul struggles with the death of a family member he now has someone to pass on the knowledge he has been safekeeping, while this person, Jida Gulpilil, brings their own flavour to proceedings, holding cultural events and enticing the wider clan back to country for the first time in years.
+Just as Paul struggles with the death of a family member he now has someone to pass on the knowledge he has been safekeeping, while this person, Jida Gulpilil, son of actor David, brings his own flavour to proceedings, holding cultural events and enticing the wider clan back to country for the first time in years.

 But human relationships can wax and wane.
 Will they survive this tough process of opening up, and the stress put upon them?
 Does the road to reconciliation contain more bumps than we might imagine?